In order to eat like a nutritionist, you have to shop like one first, right?

 "It is a fantastic snack," Maya says.
 "It [has] soluble and insoluble fiber, as well as Omega-3."

-Snack alert: Maya likes to wraps her seaweed around hard-boiled eggs for a protein-filled boost.
+Snack alert: Maya likes to wrap her seaweed around hard-boiled eggs for a protein-filled boost.

 (Fun fact: We learned from a viewer that seaweed is actually a diet staple in Japan — one of the top countries for life expectancy!)